 Nominators are encouraged to view previous recipients to see examples of what support has been awarded in the past:

 The awards are given to those individuals who have provided recurrent or unusually intense help to a member volunteer of IEEE.
-Generally, recipients of this award are not eligible for IEEE membership; typical recipients might be administrative assistants, fellow workers that are not engineers, local business people, etc.
+Generally, recipients of this award are not eligible for IEEE membership; typical recipients might be administrative assistants, fellow workers who are not engineers, local business people, etc.

 This award is provided to those companies or divisions of a company that encourage volunteerism through their practices.
-In particular, the atmosphere created by the company should be to facilitate the IEEE volunteer) to do his or her job.
+In particular, the atmosphere created by the company should be to facilitate the IEEE volunteer to do his or her job.
 Support may include:

 In general, the proposed recipient should have a long (minimum of one full year) history of providing support to the volunteer.
 Supporting Friend awards can be made for truly extraordinary examples of singular events—for example, assistance provided to host an IEEE conference or meeting.